rafa0874/rafa0874/README.md

 - 👋 Hi, I’m @brgss
-- 👀 I’m interested in scripts or codes in kotlin and lua.
+- 👀 I’m interested in scripts or codes in lua!
-- 🌱 I’m currently learning a new codes linguage.
+- 🌱 I’m currently working on my private projects!
-- 💞️ I’m looking to collaborate on Vamzon discord bot
-- 📫 How to reach me send me a message on discord my discord is brgs#1330
+- 📫 How to reach me send me a message on discord brgsss#1330